One Phone call. All Your Questions Answered.

-When you’re looking for a camper van conversion – or what we call a “brand new, second hand camper van” – you will come across a lot of people claiming to be great campervan builders, but many won’t be the experts that they claim to be.
+When you’re looking for a camper van conversion – whether brand new or what we call a “brand new, second hand camper van” – you will come across a lot of people claiming to be great campervan builders, but many won’t be the experts that they claim to be.

 As well as knowing what needs to go where, how best to make the most space in a small area and the best equipment to fit into a camper, campervan builders should have the relevant qualifications for fitting gas and electrical installations.

-If you are unsure that your campervan builders hold these qualifications simple ask to see their certificates – especially in the case of camper van conversions.
+If you are unsure that your campervan builders hold these qualifications simply ask to see their certificates – especially in the case of camper van conversions.

-If you’re looking at an older camper van ensure that the campervan builders have installed seatbelts to all of the seats that you wish to use while the vehicle is in motion.
-While it is still legal to drive in the UK without seatbelts on all the road seats it does put passengers in danger and when it comes to driving on the continent you may get pulled over by police as the laws are different.
+If you’re looking at an older camper van or motorhome, ensure that the campervan builders have installed seatbelts to all of the seats that you wish to use while the vehicle is in motion.
+While it is still legal to drive in the UK without seatbelts on all the road seats, it does put passengers in danger.
+And when it comes to driving on the Continent you may get pulled over by police, as the laws are different in other countries.